How Your Eyes Work

 Once light passes through the pupil, it enters the lens.
 The lens can change its shape, therefore, fine-tuning the vision process.

 Ciliary muscles surround the lens.
 While the muscles hold the lens in place, consequently they play a significant role in vision.
 The ciliary muscles assist the eye with producing an image by helping bend the rays and focus them on the retina.

 There are actually more muscles than these, six in total.
 They help turn or rotate the eye in all directions.
 Specifically, the superior moves the eye upward, and the inferior moves the eye downward.

 The vitreous humor is a jelly-like tissue that fills the eye.
 After light passes through the lens, it travels through this tissue.
 Finally, landing on the sensitive layer of cells called the retina.

-This is a vascular layer that is between the retina and the sclear (the white part of the eye).
+This is a vascular layer that is between the retina and the sclera (the white part of the eye).
 This is a very thin layer that provides oxygen to the outer layers of the retina.
-If you have every taken a picture of someone and they seemingly have red eyes, this is the reflection of light from the choroid.
+If you have ever taken a picture of someone and they seemingly have red eyes, this is the reflection of light from the choroid.

 Also known as the cranial nerve II, is the part of the eye that transmits all our visual information – brightness, color, contrast – to our brain.
 It is located in the back of the eye and consists of more than one million nerve fibers.

 Near the center of the retina, this part of the eye specializes in high-acuity vision.
 More specifically, the clarity of your vision.
 It also absorbs excess blue and ultraviolet light, acting as a sort of sunscreen for that area of your retina.